Lumbar Spinal Stenosis: Red Flags to Watch For

 This isn’t about having to use the restroom more frequently.
 It’s a distinct loss of function.
 You might find you have trouble starting to urinate, can’t feel when your bladder is full, or experience incontinence (the inability to hold it).
 Similarly, you might lose control of your bowels.
 If you notice any new or worsening issues with bladder or bowel control, treat it as a medical emergency.

-Numbness in the “Saddle” Region and Leg Weakness
+Saddle Numbness and Severe Leg Weakness

 Another major red flag is numbness in what doctors call the “saddle” region.
 Think of the parts of your body that would touch a saddle if you were riding a horse: your inner thighs, groin, and buttocks.
 The American Academy of Orthopaedic Surgeons notes that this specific type of numbness, sometimes called “saddle anesthesia,” is a key symptom of cauda equina syndrome.